Category: Bongo (Page 1 of 9)

 Short thoughts on the riots.

 Last night, we decided to order pizza – we don’t do it often, it’s lazy but sort of a treat.
 However, out of the three local well-known places, only one was open: the other two had shut down early.
 Now, we don’t live in London per se, but Croydon (where there were major fires and a member of the public was shot just a night ago) is only a few miles east, and Clapham a few miles north.
+Sutton, the local town, had some windows broken by youths, but to be honest this isn’t exactly exceptional behaviour in Sutton.

 Read More